 More and more charities are bidding for funding to grow their digital provision.
 We know that a grant to do this accelerates progress.
 But what can you do if you don't get the money for a big project?
-Hera Hussain of Chayn says you can still make good progress.
+Hera Hussain of Chayn explains how you can still make progress.

 Digital transformation has been a key trend for the past five years but the Covid-19 pandemic has accelerated this beyond what we could have imagined.
 Many charities have decided to improve their digital capacity by creating new services or upgrading capacity.
 And many have bid for funding to make this happen.